damonhook/aos-statshammer/README.md

     - Bar Graph
     - Line Graph
     - Radar Graph
-- **Profile Modifiers**
+- **Profile Abilities**
-  - Add various modifiers, or abilities, to your weapon profiles in order to replicate the vast array of unit rules/abilities.
+  - Add various abilities, or abilities, to your weapon profiles in order to replicate the vast array of unit rules/abilities.
   - Some examples are:
     - 'Deal `x` Mortal Wounds on a roll of `y`'
     - 'Rerolls'
     - 'Leader Bonuses'
-- **Target Modifiers**
+- **Target Abilities**
-  - Add various modifiers, or abilities, to the target to which stats are generated against (the opponents unit).
+  - Add various abilities, or abilities, to the target to which stats are generated against (the opponents unit).
   - Some examples are:
     - 'Ethereal'
     - 'Rerolls'